cgwire/kitsu/docs/faq/README.md

 But you can choose to use only specific Asset Types, depending of the type of your production.

-On the **Action Menu**, choose on the drop down menu the "Setting"

 ![Setting Asset type new](../img/faq/setting_asset_new.png)

-On the "Task Status" tab, you can choose which status you want to use on this production, validate your choice with the "add" button.
+On the "Asset Types" tab, you can choose which Asset Types you want to use on this production, validate your choice with the "add" button.

 ![Setting Add Asset](../img/faq/setting_asset_add.png)